wiris/html-integrations/CODE_OF_CONDUCT.md

  - Respect.

- - Be profesional.
+ - Be professional.

- - Be responisble.
+ - Be responsible.

  - Be polite.